 Maxi-taxis are 12- to 25-passenger minibuses that travel along a fixed route within a specific zone.
-They’re color-coded by route, run 24 hours, are very cheap and are heavily used by the locals.
-Rides cost TT$2 to TT$12, depending on how far you go.
+They’re color-coded by route, run 24 hours, are very cheap and are heavily used by locals.
+Rides cost TT$3 to TT$12, depending on how far you go.
 You can flag a maxi at any point along its route, or hop on at the appropriate taxi stand.
-Keep in mind that, due to their frequent stops, maxi-taxis will take a long time to get from A to B.
+Keep in mind that, due to their frequent stops, maxi-taxis can take a long time to get from A to B, though in Trinidad maxis that take the Priority Bus Route can be pretty speedy

 On Trinidad, many maxi-taxis operate out of the maxi-taxi terminal adjacent to City Gate.
 On Tobago, all maxis have a blue band.